bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-04.md

 * * *

 # Assignment
-Source Code for this exercise:  [https://github.com/htw-imi-info1/exercise04](https://github.com/htw-imi-info1/exercise04)
+Source Code for this exercise:
+{{<source>}}
+specifically the LED Display in the BlueJ Project [book-projects/clock-display-leds](https://github.com/htw-imi-info1/chapter03/tree/main/book-projects/clock-display-leds).

 You can use the **clock-display-with-gui** project which includes an auto-updating Graphical User Interface for the ClockDisplay; to get a reference to the